AgateHQ/axate-developer-docs/docs/first-party-cookies.md

 14. Send the `DNS CNAME` settings to validate with the publisher.

 ## Step #2

+## Why?
+Setting up the backend to be correctly mapped to publisher domains

 ### Create same entry on heroku pointing to the `CNAME` of publisher, `axate-api.publisher.com`

 ---